apereo/cas/docs/cas-server-documentation/release_notes/RC1.md

 - Internal cleanup and refactoring efforts to remove duplicate code, when it comes to grouping `@AutoConfiguration` components.
 - Changes to the CAS Gradle build to allow more efficient caching of configuration and build artifacts and reduce overall build times.
 - Proxy ticket validation should now correctly resolve and determine the authenticated principal id.
-- Cleaning on throttled authentication attempts should now take submission expirations dates into account.
+- Cleaning on [throttled authentication attempts](../authentication/Configuring-Authentication-Throttling.html) should now take submission expirations dates into account.
-- CAS user interface is now instructed to remove the *"Forgot Your Username?"* feature when the feature is disabled.
+- CAS user interface is now instructed to remove the ["Forgot Your Username?"](../password_management/Password-Management-ForgotUsername.html) feature when the feature is disabled.
-- When using OAuth or OpenID Connect, CAS will no longer create and track an access token for `id_token` grant types.
+- When using OAuth or [OpenID Connect](../protocol/OIDC-Protocol.html), CAS will no longer create and track an access token for `id_token` grant types.
-- External/delegated authentication flows are improved to better handle throttled authentication requests.
+- [External/delegated authentication](../integration/Delegate-Authentication.html) flows are improved to better handle throttled authentication requests.
+- A new `serviceAccess` [actuator endpoint](../services/Configuring-Service-Access-Strategy.html), allowing one to check CAS authorization decisions for a given service and user.

 ## Library Upgrades